 And climate realists are well aware that there is a human role in causing climate change, albeit a relatively small role compared to nature.
 But this human influence is inevitable if we wish to continue to live in an advanced, technological society.
 What would our society be like if we cut carbon emissions by, say, 80 per cent?

-In his book Heat: How to Stop the Planet from Burning (Introduction, 2007 edition, p. xv), ultra-alarmist George Monbiot quotes a veteran British environmentalist who was asked that question.
+In his book Heat: How to Stop the Planet from Burning (Introduction, 2007 edition, p. xv), ultra-alarmist George Monbiot quotes a veteran British environmentalist who was asked that question: what would Britain be like if it cut carbon use enough to stop global warming?
 The environmentalist’s reply?
-“A very poor third-world country.”4 Is that what most of us want?
+“A very poor third-world country.”4 A “very poor third-world country”—is that what most of us want?
 Do we want to dismantle the carbon-based society that gives most of us a good life and is raising the world out of poverty?
 Or do we want to find ways of adapting to warming (or cooling, if the climate goes that way, as paleo history teaches us it eventually will)?
-For the realist, the answer is obvious.
+For the realist, the answer is obvious: adaptation.

 In solid science, the facts don’t “clash”